From the World Heritage inscription:

 In addition to the half-timber houses and medieval cathedral, Bamberg has one of the best town halls (rathaus) I’ve seen in all of Germany.
 It is situated on a small island in the river Main and is covered with murals.

-Bamberg’s historic buildings has made it a prime movie filming location.
+Bamberg’s historic buildings have made it a prime movie filming location.
 The image shown above was seen in the movie “The Three Musketeers”.

 If you want to visit a German city that has storybook Bavarian charm, Bamberg is one of your best bets.
 Everyone I’ve spoken to who has visited Bamberg has agreed that it is one of their favorite cities in Germany.
 It is also one of mine.